ansys/pydpf-core/docs/source/operator_reference.rst

 .. note::
     For Ansys 2023 R1 and older, the Premium documentation should be used.
-    Depending on the server version, some operators listed there might however not be available as they were released later.
+    Depending on the server version,  some operators in the documentation may not be available.